 Also don’t start a YouTube channel with the sole purpose of making money because things can get really messy.
 You should like creating videos to be able to put in the hard work at those times and push through growth plateaus.

 Simultaneously don’t wait for years (or try to generate millions of views) before making cash.
 Start offering video editing or other kinds of services — and create multiple income streams.

 Also, note that to make money of any kind from YouTube you need to follow the community guidelines.
 To steer clear of trouble, stay away from creating inappropriate content that’s spammy, hateful, infringes on copyrights, or anything that might get reported.

 Now it’s your turn:

-Which of the above income generating opportunities are you going to leverage on your YouTube channel next?
+Which of the above income-generating opportunities are you going to leverage for your YouTube channel next?
 And are there any other monetization strategies that you have leveraged on or through YouTube?
 I would love to hear your thoughts in the comments below.

 Also, if you liked the post, you can pin it to your Pinterest board by using the image below.